Milomir Šešlija

-Milomir Šešlija, also known as Milo (born 21 July 1964) is a Bosnian professional football manager and former player.
+Milomir Šešlija, also known as Milo (born 21 July 1964) is a Bosnian professional football manager and former player who was most recently the head coach of Persis Solo.

 Playing career

 Šešlija began playing football for Yugoslav First League side Željezničar.
 After spending most of his career playing in the former Yugoslavia, he moved to Malaysia, where he would play for Kuala Lumpur and Sabah and in Singapore for Sembawang Rangers.

 Managerial career

 After Šešlija retired from playing football, he became a manager.
 In 2006, he won the First League of FBiH with Velež Mostar and got the club promoted to the Bosnian Premier League.
 In July 2013, he was named as the new manager of Sabah.

 Šešlija was a runner-up in the 2016 Indonesia Soccer Championship A with Arema, and in 2019 won the Indonesia President's Cup with the club.

 On 23 September 2020, he returned to Bosnia, becoming manager of First League of FBiH club Igman Konjic.

 On 7 April 2022, he signed contract for Borneo.